Canonical Portfolios: Optimal Asset and Signal Combination: Setting the Stage

 where $\gamma$ is an investor's risk aversion parameter.\footnote{Other reformulations of this problem include the maximization of mean return or minimization of risk.
 Regardless of the choice, all three problems result in the same mean-variance trade-off.} This objective function underscores that the investor chooses to simultaneously allocate between the assets and signals in order to yield a trading strategy that optimizes the returns of the portfolio at time $t+1$, which we denote as $r_{t+1}^{w}$.

-\cite{brandt2006dynamic} showed that this problem formulation is equivalent to an unconditional portfolio selection problem since the matrix of coefficients is constant through time.
-Indeed, the matrix $A$ that optimizes the investor's conditional problem at any given date is the same for all dates and hence, it also optimizes the investor's unconditional problem.
-Hence, we can drop the subscript $t$ in \eqref{eq:cond} and consider the following revised problem instead
+\cite{brandt2006dynamic} showed that this problem formulation is equivalent to an unconditional portfolio selection problem since the matrix of coefficients is constant through time and Assumption \ref{as:stationarity} holds.
+Thus, the matrix $A$ that optimizes the investor's conditional problem at any given date is the same for all dates and hence, it also optimizes the investor's unconditional problem.
+Hence, we can drop the subscript $t$ in \eqref{eq:cond} and consider the following revised problem instead\footnote{Note that Equations \eqref{eq:cond} and \eqref{eq:uncond} are not generally the same when time-varying covariances are present; see \cite{ang2002international}.
+However, we will defer the investigation of this setting to future research endeavors.}

-Based on the assumption of joint Gaussianity between the returns and signals, we can express this objective in terms of the unconditional second-moments with the following proposition. \begin{prop} The objective function to the investor's problem \eqref{eq:uncond} is given by
+If we further invoke Assumption \ref{as:gaussian}, we can express this objective in terms of the unconditional second-moments with the following proposition. \begin{prop} The objective function to the investor's problem \eqref{eq:uncond} is given by